issp-center-dev/HPhi/doc/en/source/howtouse/basicusage_en.rst

  2. Create input files for Expert mode

-  For Expert mode, you should create input files for constructing Hamiltonian operators, calculation conditions, and a list file for the filenames of the input files (see the file formats shown in Sec. :ref:`Ch:HowToExpert`).
+  For Expert mode, you should create input files for constructing Hamiltonian operators, calculation conditions, and a list file for the filenames of the input files (see the file formats shown in :ref:`Ch:HowToExpert`).

  .. note::